2024 Election: Here's who's running for president - UPI.com

 Mike Pence

 Former vice president Mike Pence joins the race attempting to distance himself from his former boss Donald Trump.
-The soon-to-be 64-year-old (his birthday is June 7) has said "President Trump was wrong" when trying to insist Pence had the authority to overrule results of the 2020 presidential election.
+The 64-year-old has said "President Trump was wrong" when trying to insist Pence had the authority to overrule results of the 2020 presidential election.
 Pence recently testified before a federal grand jury about the potential election plot but has not yet publicly commented on his appearance.

 The seemingly mild-mannered Indiana native is a former governor of the Hoosier State, serving in the House of Representatives prior to that.
 A self-described evangelical Christian, Pence has drawn criticism for his stance on gay rights and for supporting a ban on same-sex marriage in his state.